jum/caddy-docker-proxy-redis/README.md

 ## Nextcloud

-The Nextcloud configuration in the Caddfile is rather lengthy, so I decided to put that as a snippet in the base Caddyfile and just put the import in the nextcloud/docker-compose.yml.
+The Nextcloud configuration in the Caddyfile is rather lengthy, so I decided to put that as a snippet in the base Caddyfile and just put the import in the nextcloud/docker-compose.yml.
 The php fastcgi configuration relies on the .php files to be present under the same path